pal03377/master-thesis/thesis.typ

 == Proposed System
 // Note: Describe the proposed system in detail.
 Use the following subsections to structure your description.
 We propose a new system on top of Athena-CoFee called Athena.
-In the following, we will describe the functional and non-functional requirements of Athena in detail using the Requirements Analysis Document Template in @bruegge2004object.
+In the following, we will describe Athena's functional and non-functional requirements using the Requirements Analysis Document Template in @bruegge2004object.

 === Functional Requirements
-#rect(
-  width: 100%,
-  radius: 10%,
-  stroke: 0.5pt,
-  fill: yellow,
-)[
-  Note: List and describe all functional requirements of your system.
+// Note: List and describe all functional requirements of your system.
 Also mention requirements that you were not able to realize.
 The short title should be in the form “verb objective”

-  - FR1 Short Title: Short Description.
+//   - FR1 Short Title: Short Description.
-  - FR2 Short Title: Short Description.
+//   - FR2 Short Title: Short Description.
-  - FR3 Short Title: Short Description.
+//   - FR3 Short Title: Short Description.
-]
 Functional requirements are independent of implementation details.
 They solely describe the interactions between the system and its environment @bruegge2004object.
 We use ISO/IEC/IEEE 29148:2018 to specify functional requirements in a structured way.
 // 3 parts:
 // 1.
 Generalization: Multiple modules